mderazon/slack-googl/README.md

 # slack-googl

-> Goog.gl URL shortener as a slack command
+> Goog.gl URL shortener as a Slack command

 ## Install
 Deploy to AWS Lambda / Google Cloud Functions.
-You will a public endpoint when you set up Slack
+You will need a public endpoint when you set up Slack.

 ## Requirements
 Script expects two env variables: